Ben-Blair/CUST_Script/README.md

 HOW TO RUN:
   install DotNet
-  install ChromeDriver (same version as your Chromium-based browser such as Google Chrome)

-  Change name and Google form link URL on Program.cs cd to location of FormFiller dotnet build dotnet run
+  install ChromeDriver (same version as your Chromium-based browser such as Google Chrome) Change name and Google form link URL on Program.cs file cd to location of FormFiller (In Terminal) dotnet build (In Terminal) dotnet run (In Terminal)